evangronberg/chatgpt-from-scratch/final-project/final_submissions/GronbergEvan_FinalProjectImplementation/README.md

 # Fine-Tuning on Pre-Training Data: A Model Comparison

 The code for this project is entirely contained with the `main.ipynb` notebook.
 A notebook was chosen (as opposed to a `.py` file) because this project was run on Google Colab to take advantage of cloud GPU (which was very necessary for a fine-tuning project).
-The notebook annotates the code at length, so in the interest of giving the grader less to read, please see the notebook for explanations of the code.
+The notebook annotates the code at length; please see the notebook for explanations of the code.

 ## Installation